maurice-35/number-guessing-game/README.md

   - Variable with preset number of lives = 3,
   - Grab divs in JS with querySelectorAll,
   - forEach evenListener on each div ‘click’,
-  -Grab button in JS with querySelector,
+  - Grab button in JS with querySelector,
-  -Grab scored,
+  - Grab scored,
   - Define time variable in global scope, no value assigned initially.
-  * Computer generate function:
+  - Computer generate function:
      - Generates a random number.
-  * Player click function:
+  - Player click function:
-   - Function will run on click,
+     - Function will run on click.
      - If the player’s choice matches the random number, the player wins and can play again.
      - If not matched, the player loses one life.
-  * End game function:
+  - End game function:
     - If live = 0 run gameOver.
     - At gameOver window.alert final score.